fusion809/NixOS-configs/README.md

 # Hyprland
 I run the latest [Hyprland](https://github.com/hyprwm/Hyprland), even when [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs)' Hyprland is not the latest version.
 It is managed by my [nix/flake.nix](nix/flake.nix) file and the [shell/hyprland/updates](/shell/hyprland/updates) script &mdash; which is run by Waybar's custom/updates widget &mdash; updates it.
 I also utilize the [hy3](https://github.com/outfoxxed/hy3) plugin to provide the window tabbing I am used to from i3.

+[shell/hyprland](/shell/hyprland/) contains shell scripts that are part of my Hyprland setup, or used to launch apps under Hyprland. [dotfiles/](/dotfiles/) contains my Hyprland configuration files and desktop config files for the aforementioned apps.

 ## Keyboard shortcuts
 | Keyboard combination                                              | Action                |
 |-------------------------------------------------------------------|-----------------------|